 Give this drug as ordered by your child’s doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It may be given by mouth or given rectally.

 - Shake well before use.

-- Mix powder with liquid.
-Ask your doctor how much liquid you need to use.
+- Mix powder with water or syrup.
+Ask the doctor how much liquid you need to use.
 Shake or mix well.

-- Keep suspension in your rectum as long as you can.
+- Have your child keep suspension in rectum as long as can.

 - Protect from heat.